 - Feed My Starving Children packs and ships meals to hungry children and families in 70 countries throughout the world.

-- God’s Closet at Epworth UMC is a free clothing and household goods store for residents of East St. Paul.
+- The Giving Rack (formerly God's Closet) run by The Beloved is a free clothing and household goods store for residents of East St. Paul.
+Contact: Joy McAfee, 952-679-6327.
 (UMC)

 - Gopher Wesley Foundation is a United Methodist campus ministry at the University of Minnesota—Twin Cities that focuses on compassion and justice to and with students.
 (UMC)